 If you’ve been searching online for wildlife opportunities to gain some in-person, practical experience, you may be restricted by the cost or quality of the options out there.
 For this reason, we’ve designed an exclusive package just for those passionate about endangered species that is both affordable and of high quality.
-It’s built around our principles of collaboration, credibility and accessibility by connecting communities and exceptional projects and experts while not sacrificing on some of the fantastic food and accommodation that South Africa has to offer.
+It’s built around our principles of collaboration, credibility and accessibility by connecting communities and exceptional projects and experts.

 Enquire for 2022 dates.

 Pre-arranged arrival into Durban Airport (or Richard’s Bay Airport when possible) where you will be collected by our team (please arrive by 13:00pm on your arrival day in order to meet our transfer time).

 These airports are reached via a 1 hour connecting flight from Johannesburg OR Tambo Airport.

 Contact us for details and coordinating flight arrivals and departures.